 Begun by a small group of ex-Gibson luthiers and employees, Heritage Guitar was created to fill the vacuum left in the wake of Gibson's departure by those dedicated to Kalamazoo and guitars.
 True to their vision, Heritage guitars are strikingly beautiful, impeccably crafted, and made entirely by hand.
-Heritage guitar fans connect in owners clubs, like car enthusiasts meeting to share a love of classic automobiles.
+Heritage guitar fans are able to find community with their common love through owners clubs, like car enthusiasts they meet to share a love of classic guitars.

 After 31 years of running Heritage, the owners decided to retire and sell the company to a pair of local investors.
 Their vision was not to compromise Heritage Guitar, but to re-establish it as a living artifact of music history and American quality.
 Heritage knew they needed to a partner that could help them refresh their brand and guide them in telling their story in a compelling and honest way.
 Rhino was lucky enough to be asked to do just that.

 From the moment we walked into 225 Parsons Street, we knew we wanted to show Heritage for what it was - including all the dirt, sweat, craftsmanship, history, beauty, americana, dust and paint of the historic factory.
 Heritage guitars are made to be heirlooms in every sense of the word, and we wanted the story we told to reflect just that.